nodejs/node/doc/api/async_hooks.md

 // The following are the callbacks that can be passed to createHook().
 //

-// init() is called during object construction.
+// init is called during object construction.
 The resource may not have
 // completed construction when this callback runs, therefore all fields of the
-// resource referenced by "id" may not have been populated. function init(id, type, triggerId, resource) { }
+// resource referenced by "asyncId" may not have been populated. function init(asyncId, type, triggerId, resource) { }

-// before() is called just before the resource's callback is called.
+// before is called just before the resource's callback is called.
 It can be
 // called 0-N times for handles (e.g. TCPWrap), and will be called exactly 1
 // time for requests (e.g. FSReqWrap).
-function before(id) { }
+function before(asyncId) { }

-// after() is called just after the resource's callback has finished. function after(id) { }
+// after is called just after the resource's callback has finished. function after(asyncId) { }

-// destroy() is called when an AsyncWrap instance is destroyed. function destroy(id) { }
+// destroy is called when an AsyncWrap instance is destroyed. function destroy(asyncId) { }
 ```

 #### `async_hooks.createHook(callbacks)`